 - Funds will not be released until all necessary compliance related approvals and/or training are acquired, such as IRB, IACUC, IBC, RCR and COI.

 - Funds expire and must be used within 12 months of award.
 No carryover of funds will be permitted unless approval has been provided by the UT Dallas Office of Research.
 Any unused funds must be returned to the UT Dallas Office of Research.

-- Failure to comply with items 1 and 2 of the Awardee Requirements will result in suspension of SPIRe Grant funding and faculty becoming ineligible for future seed grant competitions from the Office of Research.
+- Failure to comply with any of the Awardee Requirements will result in suspension of SPIRe grant funding and faculty becoming ineligible for future seed grant competitions from the UT Dallas Office of Research.

 - The SPIRe grant award must be acknowledged in any resulting publications, exhibitions, or events, including press releases, using the following language: “This project was funded (or partially funded) by The University of Texas at Dallas Office of Research through the SPIRe grant program.”